 Summary Report and Thank You to Donors!

-Shortly after the Butte Fire started on September 9th of last year, the Calaveras Community Foundation (CCF) created the Disaster Relief Fund (DRF) to help fire victims.
+Shortly after the Butte Fire started on September 9, 2015, the Calaveras Community Foundation (CCF) created the Disaster Relief Fund (DRF) to help fire victims.
 Almost immediately, donations via PayPal began streaming into our small office.
 Checks, from $5 to as large as $100,000, followed, as well as children contributing change.
 The donors were predominately from throughout California, but some came from across the country and even a few from Europe.
 Groups organized various fundraisers in Northern California.
 Many other non-profit organizations based outside Calaveras County reached out to our Foundation with offers of help and money.
 To date, through the generosity of the above donors, we have received over $500,000.

 Under IRS rules, a 501(c)(3) non-profit such as CCF is not permitted to give cash directly to fire victims.
 Fortunately, there is a network of Calaveras based non-profits who quickly mobilized to provide direct aid to fire victims.
 Many of these groups, some based directly inside the fire perimeter, are not normally involved with emergency response.
 But, they saw the need to help and to do so quickly.
 Almost all of those groups are comprised solely of volunteers.
 It is those groups, listed below, that the CCF Board decided to financially help as the best and most direct way to help fire victims.